mario-likes-camels/Facebook_Analysis/README.md

 # Facebook_Analysis
 Extract and Analyse Facebook data - I will add Instructions and useage examples later (below is the easiest/recommend use)

-!!!!
-MOST BACIS USAGE !!!!
+## MOST BACIS USAGE

-all_pre_processing(Zipp_path,save_unzipped, delete=True, save=True)
+'''all_pre_processing(Zipp_path,save_unzipped, delete=True, save=True)'''

-''' Takes Zipped Facebook data, extracts, pre-processes and saved an All_Chat_History csv and individual chat Text Files.
+Takes Zipped Facebook data, extracts, pre-processes and saved an All_Chat_History csv and individual chat Text Files.

     Inputs:

         Zipp_path = Directory where Zipped Folder is saved